I'm New

 How long is the Service: Our commUNITY Shabbat Celebration starts at 10:30am and usually runs for between 2 and 2.5 hours in length.

 Children: We have a strong passion for families to worship together!
 We have wonderful Shabbat School classes for children ages 5-12 during the rabbi's message.
 We strongly encourage children to take part in the worship experience, including joining in Davidic (Israeli Folk) Dance during praise and worship.
-For those who may need it, we do have a nursery in the front of the synagogue available for children 4 years old and under, but we do not have a nursery worker so we ask that if you feel your children need to go to the nursery for a few minutes that a parent escort them.
+For those who may need it, we do have a nursery available for children 4 years old and under, but we do not have a nursery worker so we ask that if you feel your children need to go to the nursery for a few minutes that a parent escort them.

 Etiquette During Service